brillantewang/learnings/javascript.md

 - `data` attributes for HTML elements
   - At some point people started making up their own attribute names for HTML elements.
 So then we decided to create `data` attributes, which basically allow you to create any attribute you want as long as you put it after `data-`.
 It's basically so you can store metadata on any HTML element.

+This was also the first time I've ever written JavaScript directly into an HTML file.
+Kinda cool!

 # 3/12/18

 Come back later and add entry about closures.
 Really good article https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures.